boxabirds/evolu/docs/groups/phase-0-step-5-progress.md

 ## Phase 0 Complete! 🎉

+**VERIFIED**: Phase 0 has been successfully implemented.
+All security abstractions exist in the codebase:

+- ✅ `SecurityContext` interface exists in `SecurityAbstractions.ts`
+- ✅ `AuthProvider` interface exists in `SecurityAbstractions.ts`
+- ✅ `EncryptionProvider` interface exists in `SecurityAbstractions.ts`
+- ✅ `OwnerSecurityContext` implementation exists in `OwnerAdapters.ts`
+- ✅ `createInitialTimestampWithContext` exists in `Timestamp.ts`

 With Step 5 complete, we have successfully decoupled the CRDT engine from the owner system:

 1. **Step 1**: Created core security abstractions ✅